 Solome Tibebu is an award-winning mental health and patient advocate, social entrepreneurship speaker, and Founder of Anxiety In Teens.

 Anxiety In Teens 501(c)3 non-profit organization is the first online mental health magazine specific for young adults, by young adults.
-Solome founded Anxiety In Teens in 2006 after struggling with anxiety as a teenager yet not being able to find any online resource to help in her time of need.
-Anxiety In Teens has since provided Learning Through Service opportunities for 300+ young adults across the country, hosted mental health awareness events nationwide and serves as the largest online community for young adults struggling with mental health issues to connect and develop advocacy skills through expressive writing.
+Solome founded Anxiety In Teens in 2006 after struggling with anxiety and OCD as a teenager yet not able to find any online resource to help in her time of need.
+Anxiety In Teens has since provided Learning Through Service opportunities for 300+ young adults across the country, hosted mental health awareness events nationwide, and continues to offer an online community for young adults struggling with mental health issues to connect and develop advocacy skills through expressive writing.

 While a full-time college student, Solome developed patent-pending Cognific, a mental health homework application for patients and analytics platform for healthcare providers.
 Solome built a team of engineers and clinicians, managed product development, secured angel funding and deployed the technology across multiple clinical pilots.
 In her lectures, Solome shares insights about her journey as a young entrepreneur developing solutions for important problems while struggling with the very challenges these solutions address.